HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 }

 Notice the geo coordinates?
-That’s gold for local directories.
+Those are gold for local directories.
 Many businesses skip this, thinking the address is enough.
-Wrong.
+It isn’t.
 Precise coordinates help directories place you accurately on maps and calculate distances for “near me” searches.

 Success Story: A Manchester bakery saw a 340% increase in directory referrals after adding precise geo-coordinates and detailed opening hours to their LocalBusiness schema.
 The key?
 They included special hours for holidays, which directories used to show they were open when competitors weren’t.

-Organization schema is broader than LocalBusiness—it’s about your company as a whole, not just individual locations.
-This is important for B2B directories and corporate listings.
-The mistake I see constantly?
-Businesses treating Organization schema like a simplified LocalBusiness schema.
-They’re primarily different beasts.
+Organization schema is broader than LocalBusiness.
+It’s about your company as a whole, not just individual locations.
+That matters for B2B directories and corporate listings.
+The mistake I see constantly is businesses treating Organization schema like a simplified LocalBusiness schema.
+They are different beasts.

 Important Organization properties include: